criipto/docs-old/authentication/nodejs.md

 ## The runtime flow

-In summary, the steps above will lead to a runtime flow looks like this:
+In summary, the steps above will lead to a runtime flow that looks like this:

-1. The web server starts the application which configures and initializes the OpenID Connect middleware.
-The middleware is configured with a URL from which it retrieves the metadata describing the various endpoints and encryption keys, such as the token and userinfo endpoints as well the token signing certificates
+1. The web server starts the application which configures and initializes the openid-client and Passport middleware.
+The openid-client is configured with a URL from which it retrieves the metadata describing the various endpoints and encryption keys, such as the token and userinfo endpoints as well the token signing certificates.
 2. The user picks the login method, or the application is hardcoded to one of the [authentication options](#loginmethod)
-2. A request for a resource protected by the `[Authorization]` kicks off the OIDC middleware login flow
+2. Posting the login form to the authentication route `/auth` will trigger the authentication flow.
-3. The user's browser is redirected to the Criipto Verify service where actual login happens
+3. The user's browser is redirected to the Criipto Verify service where actual login happens.
-4. A callback with an issued _authorization code_ is sent back to the application and intercepted by the OIDC middleware
+4. A callback with an issued _authorization code_ is sent back to the application and intercepted by the middleware.
 5. The middleware calls the Criipto Verify service to exchange the code for an _access token_.
-Note that this is a direct server to server call which - unlike the other communication - does not pass through the browser
+Note that this is a direct server to server call which - unlike the other communication - does not pass through the browser.
-6. The access token is used by the OIDC middleware to retrieve the available user information which is set as claims on the user principal.
+6. The access token is used by the middleware to retrieve the available user information which is set as claims on the user principal.

-If you want to inspect what is actually going on you may see much of it if you use for example chrome and turn on the developer tools to inspect the network traffic.
+If you want to inspect what is actually going on you may see much of it if you use for example Chrome and turn on the developer tools to inspect the network traffic.

 ## Setting up for Production